DiaLeor/linear-regression/README.txt

 -- intro-2.R
 - understanding correlation

-    - Correlation - Galton's data on the heights of fathers and sons
+    - Correlation - Galton's data on the heights of fathers and sons in his family

     - Correlation Coefficient -